Here is a list of local packaging-free shops and zero waste projects across the UK.

 Keelham Farm Shop, has loose foods in dispensers and unpackaged fruit and veg.
 It has two sites, one in Skipton and one situated between Bradford and Halifax.

 In York, Alligator Wholefoods has bulk bins of loose foods as well as detergent refills and unpackaged fruit and veg, while York Student Food Co-op has a scoop section.
 The city has a Demijohn’s liquid refill shop (although you need to buy one of their own bottles).

-In Cleethorpes, Spill The Beans sells loose cereals, flour, sweets, dried fruits, baking supplies, and other stuff.
-You can bring your own bags, if you are willing to pay for the weight of your bag, but not jars.
+In Cleethorpes and Louth, Spill The Beans sells loose cereals, flour, sweets, dried fruits, baking supplies, and other stuff.
+You can bring your own bags and containers.

 In Hull, Alans Naturally (9 South St, Hull HU1 3QG) is good for loose nuts, rice, lentils, and herbs.